 Most applications require that you log errors, implement user-friendly error-reporting, and, when possible, handle errors and continue application execution.

 Users handle errors on a statement level.
 It means when you run a batch of SQL commands, and the problem happens in the last statement, everything preceding that problem will get committed to the database as implicit transactions.
 This might not be what you desire.

 Relational databases are optimized for batch statement execution.
 Thus, you need to execute a batch of statements as one unit and fail all of the statements if one statement fails.
 You can accomplish this by using transactions.
-This article will focus on both error handling and transactions, as these topics are strongly connected.
+This article will focus on both error handling in SQL Server and transactions, as these topics are strongly connected.

 To simulate exceptions, we need to produce them in a repeatable way.
 Let’s start with the simplest example – division by zero:

 The output describes the thrown error – Divide by zero error encountered.
 But this error was not handled, logged, or customized to produce a user-friendly message.

 Exception handling starts by putting statements you want to execute in BEGIN TRY…END TRY block.

 SQL Server handles (catches) errors in the BEGIN CATCH…END CATCH block, where you can enter custom logic for error logging or processing.